687037/Russian-/README.md

 After that type this command

-cd weeman && ls
+$cd weeman && ls

 Now you have to type below command to run Weeman on Python

-python2 weeman.py
+$ python2 weeman.py

 Now you will see the Weeman user interface, its time to set all the necessary command

 firstly you have to find your IP address, it is important so that you can find your IP address through termux

-Just open a new tab on termux and type below command to see your IP
+Just open a new tab on termux and type below command to see your IP🔥👿

-ifconfig
+ifconfig💀🔥